hanggrian/rulebook/website/docs/rules/index.md

 ### Illegal variable name

-Prohibitprimitive type names, base `Object` type names and their plural forms as identifiers of properties, parameters and local variables.
+Prohibits primitive type names, base `Object` type names and their plural forms as identifiers of properties, parameters and local variables.
 The name of the identifier should be descriptive and meaningful.

 **:material-star-four-points-outline:{ #accent } Before**